 ASIC/IC projects track the number of required spins that occur prior to market production.
 In fact, this can be a useful metric for determining the overall verification effectiveness of an ASIC/IC project.
 Unfortunately, we lack such a metric for FPGA projects.
-For the 2014 study, we decided to ask the question related to the average number of lab iterations required before the design went into production.
-Again, this was done to try and get a sense of the project’s verification effectiveness.
+For the 2014 study, we decided to ask the question related to the average number of lab iterations required before the design went into production, and asked the same question again in 2016.
 The results are shown in Figure 2.
-However, I’m not convinced that FPGA lab iterations is analogous to ASIC/IC respin as a verification effectiveness metric.
-Perhaps a better metric for future studies would be the number of bugs that escape into production and are found in the field.
-This might be something we should consider on future studies.

 FPGA Bug classification

-For the 2014 study, we asked the FPGA project participants to identify the type of flaws that were contributing to rework in the lab.
-In Figure 3, I show the two leading causes of rework, which are logical and functional bugs, as well as clocking bugs.
+For the 2016 study, we asked the FPGA project participants to identify the type of flaws that were contributing to rework.
+In Figure 4, I show the two leading causes of rework, which are logical and functional bugs, as well as clocking bugs.
 The data seems to suggest that these issues are growing.
 Perhaps due to the design of larger and more complex FPGAs.
-Again, this is a data point worth exploring further.

 Figure 5.
 Root cause of FPGA functional flaws

-In my next blog (click here), I plan to presenting the findings from our study for FPGA verification technology adoption trends.
+In my next blog (click here), I plan on presenting the findings from our study for FPGA verification technology adoption trends.